Limiter in mixing and mastering

 What is a brickwall limiter?

-A Brickwall Limiter goes one step further: He lets no Level peaks exceeding the specified threshold.
-This is achieved through a lookahead function (delay) that analyzes the signal before it is output.
+A brickwall limiter goes one step further: it prevents level peaks from exceeding the set threshold.
+A lookahead function analyzes the signal before it is output.

 Brickwall limiting is often used: